florianLopitaux/CppLogger/README.md

 <br/>

 4. Enjoy
-> And thath's it, your program should be worked !
+> And that's it, your program should be worked !

 Enjoy your use of **CppLogger** 🙂